biomejs/biome/GOVERNANCE.md

 There aren't strict requirements and expectations around activity for core contributors and maintainers; although long periods of inactivity must be communicated to the team.

-Inactive core contributors or maintainers may have voting and access rights removed and status removed, and given them the _Past contributor_ status.
+Inactive core contributors or maintainers may have voting and access rights removed and status removed, and given them the _Past maintainer_ status.
 A core contributor or maintainer may request their voting rights and status back upon sufficient activity.

 > [!NOTE]
 > The definition of "long periods", and how long an individual needs to stay inactive in order to have their voting rights removed have yet to be decided.